 The "Trigger Test" tab allows you to run a trigger test without arming the RibEye.
-When you open the "Trigger Test" tab, this screen will appear (Figure 34).
+The "Trigger Test" tab will only appear for RibEyes that have firmware that supports trigger testing.
+When you open the "Trigger Test" tab, this screen will appear (Figure 35).